Jamal Hill

 Jamal Hill (born February 24, 1995) is an American Paralympic swimmer.
 He represented the United States at the 2020 Summer Paralympics.

 Career

 Hill competed in the men's 50 metre freestyle S9 event at the 2020 Summer Paralympics and won a bronze medal.

 On April 14, 2022, Hill was named to the roster to represent the United States at the 2022 World Para Swimming Championships.
+On April 29, 2023, Hill was named to the roster to represent the United States at the 2023 World Para Swimming Championships.